eftech93/chat-test-lab/lab-1/Readme.md

-# First Lab - Create Node app and React app
+# First Lab - Create NodeJs app and ReactJs app

 In this lab, we are going to create an NodeJS that contains a Web Socket, also we are going to create a ReactJS that consumes the Web socket.